 For many years the St. Andrew’s community has taken to heart the gospel imperative to draw the circle of community wide.
 What does it mean to welcome all – both in worship and in the everyday activities of our church community?

-Five years ago, our Church community took the bold step of becoming an Affirming congregation in the United Church of Canada.
+Several years ago, our Church community took the bold step of becoming an Affirming congregation in the United Church of Canada.
 That means we are a community willing to publicly welcome gay, lesbian, transgendered, bisexual and questioning people into the life and leadership of our congregation.
 The process involved creating a Statement of Affirmation and Inclusion as well as a Marriage Policy reflecting our willingness to help LGBTQ people celebrate and ritualize their relationships in marriage.
 We have also created an inclusion committee to help the congregation continue to learn and to broaden our circle of fellowship and faith.

 Though it is sometimes challenging, we are learning to celebrate our diversity as gift and promise and to seek God’s spirit in the midst of it all.